sdss/mangadap/docs/execution.rst

-If executed without an ``AnalysisPlan`` parameter file, the command-line execution of the DAP will use a default plan; see :func:`mangadap.par.analysisplan.AnalysisPlanSet.default`.
+If executed without an ``AnalysisPlan`` parameter file, the command-line execution of the DAP will use a default plan; see :func:`mangadap.config.analysisplan.AnalysisPlan.default`.

+..
 The current default plan uses the following keys:

-.. include:: tables/default_analysisplan.rst
+.. .. include:: tables/default_analysisplan.rst

 .. _execution-config: